 Jared JosephGraduate Student Researcher

 Jared Joseph is a Ph.D. candidate in sociology with an emphasis in computational social science.
 His work focuses on corruption in government and the ways actors within the state exploit their government positions.
+Jared has worked for programs in the US and UK governments using combining data science and sociological theory.
 Jared is responsible for communications and outreach at the DataLab.

 Student Assistants and Interns